yyihuang/DeepEP/README.md

 ## Notices

+#### Undefined-behavior PTX usage

-- For extreme performance, we discover and use a behavior-out-of-doc PTX instruction: `ld.global.nc.L1::no_allocate.L2::256B`.
-This instruction will lead to an undefined behavior: accessing volatile GPU memory with non-coherent read-only PTX modifiers `.nc`.
+- For extreme performance, we discover and use an undefined-behavior PTX usage: using read-only PTX `ld.global.nc.L1::no_allocate.L2::256B` to **read volatile data**.
+The PTX modifier `.nc` indicates that a non-coherent cache is used.
 But the correctness is tested to be guaranteed with `.L1::no_allocate` on Hopper architectures, and performance will be much better.
+The reason we guess may be: the non-coherent cache is unified with L1, and the L1 modifier is not just a hint but a strong option, so that the correctness can be guaranteed by no dirty data in L1.
+- Initially, because NVCC could not automatically unroll volatile read PTX, we tried using `__ldg` (i.e., `ld.nc`).
+Even compared to manually unrolled volatile reads, it was significantly faster (likely due to additional compiler optimizations).
+However, the results could be incorrect or dirty.
+After consulting the PTX documentation, we discovered that L1 and non-coherent cache are unified on Hopper architectures.
+We speculated that `.L1::no_allocate` might resolve the issue, leading to this discovery.
-If you find kernels not working on some other platforms, you may add `DISABLE_AGGRESSIVE_PTX_INSTRS=1` to `setup.py` and disable this, or file an issue.
+- If you find kernels not working on some other platforms, you may add `DISABLE_AGGRESSIVE_PTX_INSTRS=1` to `setup.py` and disable this, or file an issue.

+#### Auto-tuning on your cluster

-- For better performance on your cluster, we recommend to run all the tests and use the best auto-tuned configuration.
+For better performance on your cluster, we recommend to run all the tests and use the best auto-tuned configuration.
 The default configurations are optimized on the DeepSeek's internal cluster.

 ## License